Data-Integrity-Group/Wip/README.md

-This is effective perhaps even as a Preample text block.
+This is effective perhaps even as a Preamble text block.

 - consider LOOM via AnJo
   - apparently not SignedUp yet